Anas-Ehab/NoteHub/Certs/OSCP/CheatSheet.md

 * Eternal Blue (SMB - Windows) (Privileged Access)
 * Dirty Cow (Linux - Privilege Escalation)
 * Valentine (SSH) (Memory Data Dump)

+* [PEASS-ng](https://github.com/carlospolop/PEASS-ng): A tool that tries to find privilege escalation techniques in a machine, can be run after gaining initial access as it needs to be run from the target machine.